Quicklist: Types of Lettuce Greens

 10. Lambs’ Lettuce

-home cooks, all over the world, prefer to use lambs’ lettuce with sherry and minced shallot vinaigrette as it helps bring out the real flavor of this veggie.
+Its delicate texture requires additional care while cleaning.
+Otherwise, the vegetable can snap into pieces.
+Chefs and home cooks, all over the world, prefer to use lambs’ lettuce with sherry and minced shallot vinaigrette as it helps bring out the real flavor of this veggie.

 Mizuna is often combined with other greens to enhance the overall flavor.
-Traditionally, it serves as a great topping for pizzas, pasta, soups, and stews.
+Traditionally, it serves as a great topping for pizzas, pasta, soups and stews.

 13. Oak Leaf Lettuce